gvwilson/thirdbit/fiction/in-heck/index.md

   - Now coaching Sindy Roo as she explores her talent
 - Mayor Lupus: the female wolf mayor of Rusty Bridge
   - A very alpha female
+- Mama Tumbly: a deer who wants to be mayor
 - Dockety: fully, "Dockety-One Forty-Bee"
   - Unofficial leader of the refugee bots
   - Close friends with Crusher